Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

 ## How to Use
 Follow these steps to use the Stock Portfolio Valuation System:

-1. Install the popular open-source yfinance library if you do not yet have it if you plan to use DataExtract.
+1. To use DataExtract, install the popular open-source yfinance and BeautifulSoup libraries.
 To do this, run:
    ```
    pip install yfinance
+   pip install BeautifulSoup
    ```
-2. Download a S&P 500 stock prices and a randomly generated portfolio.
+2. Download S&P 500 stock prices and a randomly generated portfolio.
 If you have your own prices.csv and trades.csv files, you can skip this step and add them to the /data/ directory.
 3. Run DataLoader/setup.py to start up the necessary database and dependencies.
 4. Trigger main.py with the desired function to perform the analysis.
 5. Feel free to customize and integrate the Stock Portfolio Valuation System into your own projects.